Telewave UHF antenna evaluation-Notes, by Karl Shoemaker, AK2O

 The tests

-Two of our tower technicians, Doug and Jeremiah, joined the Author for the testing.
+Doug and Jeremiah, joined the Author for the testing.
 The first test was to verify resonance/RL at the operating frequency specified in the order, which was 441 MHz.
 The second test was to verify it would duplex properly.
 The last test would be a mobile coverage check around town.
-As mentioned before the antenna was temporarily mounted out front.Our tower crew set up a work station with the Anritsu antenna analyzer, AKA as "SiteMaster" unit.
-Someone scowled up one's face after seeing the plot!
-Yikes !
+As mentioned before the antenna was temporarily mounted out front.

 The first test show some interesting plots.
 Here's some snap shots on what we observed.
-Although the antenna was advertise as broad band (430-475 area) as you can see it really is only real good at the commercial band 462 and above.
+Although the antenna was advertised as broad band (430-475 area) as you can see it really is only real good at the commercial band 462 and above.
 We did a final plot and saved it inside the SiteMaster.
 Later the "file" was converted to a more friendly form, which you can view HERE in jpg form.

-The second test with a handy spare repeater operating at 444 MHz duplexed well, however as the previous test indicated the return loss was not too good.
+The second test with a handy spare repeater operating at 444 MHz duplexed well however, as the previous test indicated the return loss was not too good.
 For you "watts" readers, here's the Bird thru-line version of operating on 444 MHz with a 25D slug.
 Keep in mind this is 3 MHz higher than the frequency we ordered the antenna.
 The left picture is forward power of 18 watts forward, and right picture of 1.4 watts reverse.
 Rough calculations come out to a VSWR of 1.77 and a RL (return loss) of 11.09 db.
-Not too good.
+Not good.

 The Second test was to verify the antenna would duplex properly with no "noise".
 After this, the crew drove into town for the coverage test.
 These two tests seemed to be successful.

 Conclusions: This antenna had excellent specifications for the commercial 450-470 MHz band and the Author would recommend it for that use.
-For Amateur it will work , however you would have to put up with excessive RL making your transmitter or isolator work harder.
+For amateur it will work however, you would have to put up with excessive RL making your transmitter or isolator work harder.
 The best way is communicate and ask to see the plot from the manufacturer on your frequency before buying.
 It will save both parties some grief.

 STAY TUNED: As of 2009 another brand of antenna is being purchased and going to be evaluated !